justinwojo/justinwojo.github.io/_software/mvvmcross.md

 You'll also run into various blogs, articles, forum posts, and websites along the way with helpful material.

 # Conclusion
 In my opinion, if you're using the Xamarin framework, there's really no reason not to utilize an Mvvm framework such as MvvmCross.
 It will speed up your development time, increase code sharing, reduce boilerplate code, and more.
-It's also much easier to have some general .NET develoeprs or C# guru's that can write core code, and have some people who specialize in writing the View code on each platform.
+It's also much easier to have some general .NET developers or C# guru's that can write core code, and have some people who specialize in writing the View code on each platform.
 This reduces the need to have seperate talent to write Kotlin/Java and Swift/Objective-C code for example.
 It also means you can write your business logic once and share it between platforms which is extremely beneficial.
 If you have the financial means and time to write apps using their more native approaches, I would always recommend that over utilizing Xamarin purely from an app size and speed perspective.